-Throughout the year, you will explore your own route through the compositional process and begin to develop your own creative voice by responding to a variety of stimuli.
-You will develop a portfolio of ideas, some of which will be developed and one of which will be completed as a final composition.
+Throughout the year, they will explore their own route through the compositional process and begin to develop their own creative voice by responding to a variety of stimuli.
+Students will develop a portfolio of ideas, some of which will be developed and one of which will be completed as a final composition.

-- Explore initial ideas
+Explore initial ideas

-- Develop musical ideas

-- Refine and present a completed composition
+- Develop musical ideas - Refine and present a completed composition